What Are Shipping Labels & How to Create them? A Guide for Fulfillment in 2023

 Conclusion: How are Shipping Labels Important for eCommerce Orders?

 A shipment without a label is like a person travelling without a ticket or a passport.
-But there are three specific reasons why shipping labels are needed for eCommerce industry operations.
+But there are three specific reasons why shipping labels are needed for eCommerce industry operations in 2023.

 Smooth Information Flow